Related Anxiety Conditions

 The issue of providing telephone and online counseling to clients in other US states and in other countries is more complicated.
 All staff therapists at the OCD Center of Los Angeles are licensed or registered to practice in the State of California.
 In terms of providing counseling to residents of other US states, the key issue is the law of the state in which the client lives.

-If you live in any of the states noted above, and would like to to further discuss telephone or online therapy with any of our staff therapists, please call one of our client coordinators at (310) 824-5200 (ext.
+If you live in any of the states noted above, and would like to to further discuss telephone and/or online therapy with any of our staff therapists, please call our client coordinator at (310) 824-5200 (ext.
 4), or click here to email us.

 Telephone and Online Therapy for International Clients